richardjonesnz/moodle-mod_sketchpad/README.md

 #moodle-mod_sketchpad
-Taking a simple example from Brad Traversy (Udemy)
-  50 Projects in 50 Days.
+Taking a simple example from Brad Traversy (Udemy) 50 Projects in 50 Days.

 Modifying it to use JavaScript as recommended in: https://moodledev.io/docs/guides/javascript

-In Progress.
+Original activity module framework modified from Moodle HQ example.